« Back to News List

 The South Carolina Chamber of Commerce named him its Businessman of the Year in 1983, and Governors James B. Edwards and David M. Beasley awarded him the Order of the Palmetto, the highest civilian honor given by the state of South Carolina.

 In 1969, Buck Mickel became a founding member of the USC-Business Partnership Foundation, the business school's liaison with the business community.
-The Moore School's executive education center was recently renamed the Daniel-Mickel Center for Executive Education in recognition of the many generous contributions that Mr. Mickel and his family, along with the Charles Daniel family and the Daniel-Mickel Foundation, have made to the Moore School of Business over the past four-and-a half decades.
+The Moore School's Executive Development center was recently renamed the Daniel-Mickel Center for Executive Development in recognition of the many generous contributions that Mr. Mickel and his family, along with the Charles Daniel family and the Daniel-Mickel Foundation, have made to the Moore School of Business over the past four-and-a half decades.
 Buck Mickel died on July 23, 1998.

 « Back to News List